 "Virtue" and "Pierre Eugène Du Simitière."
 Encyclopedia of the American Enlightenment.
 Ed.
 Mark Spencer.
 New York: Continuum, 2015.

-Essays on Franklin, Equiano, Emerson for guidebook on American literature.
+Essays on Franklin, Equiano, Emerson for textbook on American literature.

-Reviews of books on Atlantic and early American topics for The Wordsworth Circle and The New England Quarterly, and The Journal of American Studies, and The Journal of the Early Republic.
+Reviews of books on Atlantic and early American topics for The Wordsworth Circle, The New England Quarterly, and The Journal of American Studies, and The Journal of the Early Republic.

 • ENGL 102 Freshman English